kthorpe1023/day-planner/README.md

-[X] Insert time blocks
-[] Allow user to input schedule
+[X] add time blocks for 8am-6pm each with a textarea and save button [X] Allow user to input schedule
-[] button to save saves inputted information to local storage [] function to read time and update page (colors on schedule) based on time [] function to update day presented on planner
+[X] button saves inputted information to local storage [X] variable to read current time
+[X] blocks in the past are gray, the current hour is red, and the future is green [X] function to update day presented on planner
+[X] get list from local storage upon reload of page